HackRU/QRU/README.md

 # QRU

-using the phonegap plugin "barcode scanner"
+using ZBar as barcode scanner